Independence and quality of life for Verde Valley seniors and those with disabilities. Learn from volunteer, John Wozniak.

 Volunteers tell us that, “Call Center staff are delightful people and easy to work with.”

-Call Center specialist, Jan.
+Call Center specialist, Cassandra.

 Many volunteers at VVCC are retired.
 Shannon Wiens, for example, says after a couple of months, “life was becoming boring.”
 She heard about VVCC and decided to give driving for VVCC a try.
 In her very first experience the neighbor was so pleasant and appreciative that Shannon has continued driving ever since, about four years.